ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">File-system unreliable</span>

+**Update**: Development nodes are available.
+We have also opened up 100 compute nodes.
+We will keep monitoring BeeGFS over the weekend with the plan to re-enable the remaining compute nodes if all go well.
+<br><span class="timestamp">June 21, 19:15 PT</span>

+**Update**: The login and data-transfer nodes are available.
+We will continue to validate BeeGFS during the day with the intent to open up the development nodes and a portion of the compute nodes before the weekend.
+<br><span class="timestamp">June 21, 12:45 PT</span>

 **Update**: We decided to replace the problematic chassis with a spare.
 The RAID file system has two failing drives, which are currently being restored.
 We expect this to finish up in the